baanderson40/Retainer-Repricer/README.md

 ---

 ## Operation Flow
-1. Stand at a summoning bell with retainer lost open and start the plugin.
+1. Stand at a summoning bell with retainer list open and start the plugin.
 2. The state machine starts, interacts with talk windows, and selects the first enabled retainer.
 3. Within each enabled retainer:
    - Reprice every slot in the sell list using live data.